churslic/BoostTokenizer/README.md

 ```

 This is where we'll have to declare our tokenizer a little differently.
-The tokenizer will need to know that we want to use our own delimiter so we
+The tokenizer will need to know that we want to use our own delimiter, so we
 pass in `char_separator<char>` like this:

 ```